Time with Lyssa Samuels

 Q: Do you see yourself as any of your characters?

 A: To be honest, I would love to be any one of the men on the baseball team who find that their mate is one of the Sorenson brothers in the Royal Mates, Love’s Diamond Series.
 To be loved by a royal mate would mean that I would be cherished, respected, and valued for my entire life.
 Who could ask for anything better than that?

 Q: What other series are you working on?

-A: I have a few series in the works but there are three more series that are fully fleshed out.
+A: I have a few series in the works but there are two more series that are fully fleshed out.
 All three of these series deal with destined love, true devotion, created families, and forever love.

 Burke’s Pack, Mates of the Lost Wolves